jenssss/hugo-resume/content/authors/jens/_index.md

 superuser: true

 # Role/position
-role: Assistant Professor of Physics
+role: Data Scientist

 # Organizations/Affiliations
 organizations:
-- name: University of Electro-Communications, Tokyo
+- name: U-NEXT, Tokyo
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a quantum physicist currently looking for a software engineering or data science role.
+bio: I'm a Data Scientist with a background in physics.

 # Should the user's education and interests be displayed?
 display_education: true